telekom/design-tokens/README.md

 # Telekom Design Tokens

-> ⚠️ This is alpha software.
-It will change.
+## ⚠️ This is alpha software.
+It may change.
 Use at your own risk!

+~

 Telekom Design Tokens is the source of truth for designing Telekom-branded digital products.
 By default, it's built to align with our corporate brand and design but allows for customization to fit your particular product.